frdwhite24/avinet-api/README.md

   can choose what is public and what is private about their account (authentication & privacy settings required).
 - A user can log a flight.
-When they are doing this, they can choose which aircraft they flew, which airport they flew to and from, and other key metrics typically recorded in the flight log book such as flying hours, landings & take-offs, whether they were a pilot under instruction, commanding pilot, co-pilot, date and time.
+When they are doing this, they can choose which aircraft they flew, which airport they flew to and from [source](https://ourairports.com/data/), and other key metrics typically recorded in the flight log book such as flying hours, landings & take-offs, whether they were a pilot under instruction, commanding pilot, co-pilot, date and time.
 Based on the date and time, the weather is automatically populated.
   The flight will have a title, a description of how it went, maybe some photos to go with it.
 Embedded with the flight post is a map showing their route from each airfield, or a halo around one airfield if they did airfield work or flew from and to the same airfield.
 - Users can see their own personal log book on their profiles.
 - A user can follow other users and see more detailed information about the people that accept their requests (authorisation required).